Table of Contents

 The rectus capitis anterior arises from the massa lateralis atlantis and inserts at the basilar ossis occipital.
-Due to its course it supports the head´s forward leaning when it receives its active innervation by the cervical plexus (C1).
+Due to its course, it supports the head´s forward-leaning when it receives its active innervation from the cervical plexus (C1).

 Longus capitis muscle

 The longus captitis’ origin is the anterior tubercles of the transverse processes of C3–C6.
 Its base is identical with that of the rectus capitis anterior (basilar ossis occipital).
 Thus, its function is also the same with regard to the head´s bending forward.
 This muscle can also cause a lateral flection of the head due to the unilateral innervation by the cervical plexus (C1–C4).

 Longus colli muscle

 The longus colli possesses three groups of fibers that are to distinguish: pars recta, pars obliqua inferior pars obliqua superior.
 The joint innervation is possible through the cervical plexus (C2–C6).
 In case of a unilateral innervation, the cervical spine is lateral inflected and rotated to the innervated side, while the bilateral innervation results in a ventral flection of the cervical spine.

 The pars recta arise from the ventral surface of C5–Th3 corpi and insert at the ventral surfaces of C2–C4 corpi.

 The Th1–Th3 corpi are the origins of the pars oblique while the anterior tubercle base is the transverse processes of C5–C6.
 The fibers of the pars superior oblique arise from the anterior tubercles of the transverse processes of C2–C5 and attach to the tuberculum anterius atlantis.

 The scalene muscles (scalenus muscles) of the ventral neck muscles